HamzahJavaid/Personal-Website/content/post/website.md

 - `config/_default/menus.toml`: top bar / menu customization
 - `content/authors/admin/_index.md`: personal information

-For what concerns images, there are three main things you might wanto to modify:
+For what concerns images, there are three main things you might want to modify:
 - Profile picture: insert an `avatar.jpg` picture inside the `content/authors/admin/` folder
 - Website icon: insert a 512x512 `img.png` picture inside the `static/img/` folder
-- Link preview: insert an `icon.png` picture inside the `assets/images/` file select `sharing_image = "icon.png"`
+- Link preview: insert an `icon.png` picture inside the `assets/images/` folder and in the `config/_default/params.toml` select `sharing_image = "icon.png"`

 In order to modify the widgets on your homepage, go to `content/home/` and modify the files inside.
 If you want to remove a section, just open the corresponding file and select `active=false`.